dh2nguyen/Planarized-Globe-Plot/README.md

 # This is v2 of the ReadMe info, dated March 6, 2019.
-# Changes: I edited the script and the sample data in order to make the assumed orientation of the 3D object more clear.
+# Changes: I edited the script and the sample data (The file is called "PGP Calibration Sample Data.csv") in order to make the assumed orientation of the 3D object more clear.
 See the attached original image and the output PGP graph.

 # Note: This readme info is best viewed in a plain text reader.